 Starches

-Starches are complex carbohydrates that are made up of several saccharide units, with a characteristic paste-like flavour.
-Just like sugars, starches are also broken down in the body by insulin and pancreatic action, into energy for cells and tissues and hence result in a rise in blood sugar.
+Starches are complex carbohydrates that are made up of several saccharide units, with a characteristic mild or neutral flavour.
+Just like sugars, starches are also broken down by digestive enzymes into glucose, which then enters the bloodstream and triggers insulin production.
+Insulin then facilitates the uptake of glucose by cells.

-As diabetics have a compromised insulin synthesis and pancreatic operations, they must keep in mind to limit the daily consumption of starchy foods like potatoes, winter squash, sweet potato, besides packaged, highly sweetened pasta, bread.
+As diabetics have compromised insulin synthesis and pancreatic operations, they must keep in mind to limit the daily consumption of starchy foods like potatoes, winter squash, and sweet potato, besides packaged, highly sweetened pasta, and bread.

-Fibers are also a type of complex carbohydrates that are composed of numerous saccharide molecules in each unit.
-However, as far as diabetes is concerned, while sugars and starches are considered the “bad carbohydrates” fibers, on the other hand, are the “good carbohydrates”.
-This is because fibers, unlike sugars and starches, do not undergo processing by insulin in the body to release energy.
-They remain undigested, pass through the stomach and intestine, promoting digestion and aiding in smooth bowel movements.
+Fibres are also a type of complex carbohydrate that is composed of numerous saccharide molecules in each unit.
+However, as far as diabetes is concerned, while sugars and starches are considered the “bad carbohydrates” fibres, on the other hand, are the “good carbohydrates”.
+This is because Insoluble fibres pass through the digestive tract without being broken down, whereas Soluble fibres do partially break down in the gut, forming short-chain fatty acids, but they don’t significantly impact blood glucose.
+They however remain undigested, and pass through the stomach and intestine, promoting digestion and aiding in smooth bowel movements.

-Although a low-carb diet is advised to diabetics, they are still told to consume ample fibers, since they do not raise blood glucose levels in the body.
-Fiber-rich foods include most vegetables, fruits, but opt for fruits with a low glycemic index.
-Also, nuts, seeds, legumes, peas, beans, whole grains like oats, barley are all ideal fiber-rich foods for a diabetic diet.
+Although a low-carb diet is advised for diabetics, they are still told to consume ample fibre, since they do not raise blood glucose levels in the body.
+Fiber-rich foods include most vegetables, and fruits, but opt for fruits with a low glycemic index.
+Also, nuts, seeds, legumes, peas, beans, and whole grains like oats, and barley are all ideal fiber-rich foods for a diabetic diet.

 Also Check Out: 5 Fruits Low On Glycemic Index That Are Good For Diabetics-Infographic